Pixel-Prowess/gs-git-github/README.md

 ## Rewriting History

 When you make a mistake, you can use the [git reset](https://git-scm.com/docs/git-reset) command to reset history to a previous commit ID.
 This rewrites the position of the HEAD pointer, whereas restore leaves it alone.
+The HEAD pointer is

 - **HEAD pointer**
 	- When you use the git log command, you'll noice that there's something called a HEAD pointer at the top of your commit messages.
 This represents the tip of your current branch.